karlkemistersheppard/Terminal_App/README.md

 ### Features
 R6	Develop a list of features that will be included in the application.
 It must include:

 ### Feature 1 (Control Structures)
-####Feature 1:

-The below code block is taken form one of the riddles that where implemented into the adventure game to test the users.
+The below code block is taken from one of the riddles that were implemented into the adventure game to test the users.
 The control structure for this particular block consists of a large variety of:
 ##### While loops & if else statements